moorara/interview/cheatsheets/1-algorithms.md

 ### Divide-and-Conquer:

   1. **Divide** the problem into a number of **sub-problems** that are smaller instances of the same problem.
-  2. **Conquer** the sub-problem s by solving them **recursively**.
+  2. **Conquer** the sub-problems by solving them **recursively**.
 If the sub-problem sizes are small enough, solve them in a straightforward manner.
   3. **Combine** the solutions to the sub-problems into the solution for the original problem.